Sauce, gravy or stew too thin? We’ve got 3 ways to fix that.

 Beurre manie

 Beurre manie is equal parts (by volume) softened butter and flour that have been mixed together to form a loose dough (of sorts).
-The butter coating the particles of flour prevents clumps from forming compared with adding flour by itself.
+The butter coating the particles of flour prevents clumps from forming, compared with adding flour by itself.

 To use, whisk some of the beurre manie into the pot and simmer for a few minutes until thickened.
 (Time is also needed to cook off the taste of raw flour.)
 Exactly how much you’ll need is often a bit of trial and error.
 To that end, start with 1 tablespoon each of butter and flour, and remember that you can always add more if needed.
-I tend to use this method when working with far too thin gravies and rich, hearty stews where I’ve probably already used some flour earlier in the cooking process but want to thicken it further.
+I tend to use this method when working with far-too-thin gravies and rich, hearty stews where I’ve probably already used some flour earlier in the cooking process but want to thicken it further.

 Cornstarch slurry